 Over the past decade, the holiday rental market in the UK has exploded.
-Companies like Airbnb have made renting your property out to holidaymakers much easier, and as such, they now have nearly 6 million active listings around the world.
+Companies like Airbnb have made renting your property out to holidaymakers much easier, and as such, they now have nearly 6 million active listings worldwide.

-Something that many people don’t think about when they consider renting their property out on Airbnb is how it will affect their mortgage.
-As with any letting procedure, your lender needs to be aware of any changes and you need to make sure you are on the correct type of mortgage to cover you for any issues that could occur.
+Many people don’t think about how it will affect their mortgage when they consider renting their property out on Airbnb.
+As with any letting procedure, your lender needs to be aware of any changes, and you need to make sure you are on the correct type of mortgage to cover you for any issues that could occur.

 An Airbnb mortgage refers to any borrowing made for a property which is being listed for rental on a site like Airbnb.
 These kinds of commercial Airbnb mortgages are often more expensive than typical mortgages for primary residential properties, and you may be required to provide a larger deposit, as well as pay higher interest rates, in order to secure this kind of deal.

 Why do I need a specialist mortgage for Airbnb?

 When you rent out your property, it is no longer considered just for residential use, so a typical residential mortgage will not usually cover the requirements.
 Many mortgage lenders will want you to take out a specialist mortgage in these circumstances.

 It’s worth speaking to your current mortgage lender to understand their stance, as many will allow occasional single-room rental if it’s not your entire property that’s being rented out.
 In this case, you can continue with a normal residential mortgage.
 Nationwide and Metro Bank, for example, are flexible in their allowance of room rental throughout the year.

 If you decide to rent out rooms in your home without confirming this with your mortgage provider in advance, you could be in breach of contract and have your property repossessed.

 There are plenty of reasons why becoming an Airbnb landlord is a great idea.